marieotsuka/webtype-spring2021/content/lectures/01-html.md

 - Inspect (⌘–Option–I or ⌘–Shift–C) displays the HTML structure and styles that the browser determined from the source file.
 You can also hover over elements to see what they correspond to on your screen. ** The inspector is your best tool when developing websites because it bridges the gap between your intentions with your code and how the browser renders it. **

 ## Nested structures
-An element nested within another is called a child element.
-Conversely, an element containing another is called its parent.
+An element nested within another is called a **child** element.
+Conversely, an element containing another is called its **parent**.
 A child element must be closed before its parent element.

 This is incorrect syntax:
 ```HTML